HM Prison Service: Recent development

 Historically, uniformed prison staff were under the supervision of a small number of very senior and experienced officers who held one of three chief officer ranks.
 Below these were the ranks of principal officer (rank badge – two Bath stars) and senior officer (rank badge – single Bath star).
-However, as a reorganisation in the 1980s, termed "A Fresh Start", saw these chief officer ranks abolished, and their role taken by junior grade prison governors.
+However, a reorganisation in the 1980s, termed "A Fresh Start", saw these chief officer ranks abolished, and their role taken by junior grade prison governors.

 From 2000 onwards, as part of a process to increase accountability within the prison service, all operational officers have been assigned a three-digit unique identification number, worn on all items of uniform (typically as an embroidered epaulette) along with the two-digit LIDS identification code of the specific prison or institution.
 From 2010 onwards, attempts were made to replace the principal officer rank with non-uniformed junior managers (developing prison service managers – DPSM), although this process was neither entirely successful nor fully implemented.
 Further restructuring in 2013, known as "Fair & Sustainable", saw the remaining historic ranks and rank insignia phased out in favour of a new structure, and simple stripes on uniform epaulettes to indicate grades.

 Uniforms

-Prison officers wear a white shirt and black tie, black trousers, black boots, black 'woolly-pully' jumper and/or black soft shell fleece-jacket.
+Prison officers wear a white shirt and black tie, black trousers, black boots, black 'Nato' jumper or black soft shell fleece-jacket (or both).

 Prison officers working in the Juvenile or Immigration Detention estate wear a 'soft uniform' consisting of a polo shirt opposed to white shirt with black tie.

 For formal occasions, a dark tunic with whistle on a chain is worn with a tie and peaked cap for men and bowler cap and open collar for women.
 Black gloves and shoes are worn, as are any medals/ribbons that have been awarded.
 Rank is worn on epaulettes and on the shoulders of uniforms.

 Powers and structure

 Public sector prison officers (historically known as warders), under the Prison Act 1952, have "all the powers, authority, protection and privileges of a constable" whilst acting as such.

 Under the Assaults on Emergency Workers (Offences) Act 2018 it is an offence to assault (amongst others) a prison officer and is punishable by up to twelve months in prison, as well as a fine.
 Murder of a prison officer who was acting in the execution of their duty at the time can result in a whole life order being imposed.

 Although the system is flexible in operation, most prison officers work in small teams, either assigned to a specific duty, or providing one shift of staff for the supervision of a particular wing within a prison.

 Each such team is, in many instances, led by a supervising officer.

-There will be an overall manager of the wing with the title of custodial manager.
-Custodial managers will have direct management of the wing and the line management of the officers and supervising officers.
+An overall manager of the wing has the title of custodial manager.
+They have direct management of the wing and the line management of the officers and supervising officers.

 Equipment

-Most prison officers, when working on the landings, will carry:
+Most prison officers, when working on the landings, carry: